FormalLanguageConstrainedPathQuerying/CFPQ_Data/.github/ISSUE_TEMPLATE/graph-add-template.md

 name: ADD NEW GRAPH
 about: Suggest new graph to this project
 title: "[NEW GRAPH] <Graph brief description>"
-labels: new graph
+labels: new data
-assignees: vdshk
+assignees: rustam-azimov, vadyushkins

 ---